 When Ailsa inherits her mother’s half of a house in the Scottish countryside, she is left with a dilemma: She can’t sell it without the other owner’s consent, but that would be her father, who disappeared years earlier.
 Instead, she temporarily moves in with her younger half-sister.
 But strange break-ins and odd accidents immediately unsettle Ailsa, leaving her to wonder if the house is haunted, or if her father didn’t disappear after all…

 Are you looking for more personalized mystery book club recommendations?
 Check out TBR: Tailored Book Recommendations.
 TBR is a personalized book subscription service that gives readers three personalized book recommendations per quarter!

 Just fill out the reader survey, and you’ll be assigned a Bibliologist, who will pick out three books just for you, based on your preferences and past reading.
-You’ll have the option to receive these recommendations via email, or receive three new books in the mail, from our partner bookstore.
+You’ll have the option to receive recommendations-only via an emailed letter, or receive three new hardcover books in the mail, from our partner bookstore.
 Get started now!